KnightAsterial/Battlecode-2018/README.md

 * from sprint tornament: healers + strong ranger micro is the way to go
 * worker replication is soooo strong, way to go
 * apparently the top sprint team used A*

+* first turn map analysis: run BFS on enemy location (we know its symmetrical to our starting location) and if any of our positions are a null on the map, we know the opponent is unreachable (walled off);

 # Scaffold for Battlecode 2018